Why this the BEST Organic Chemistry note

 The big hydrocarbon molecules in gas oil, for example, can be broken down into smaller ones needed for petrol.

 There is a very high demand for lighter hydrocarbons such as petrol because they burn easily.
-But in crude oil, there are not enough fraction of the lighter hydrocarbons to provide for this demand.
+But in crude oil, there are not enough fractions of the lighter hydrocarbons to provide for this demand.
 To fulfill this high demand, the larger fractions of crude oil are cracked to produce extra lighter hydrocarbon,s.
-The larger fractions are quite unreactive and cannot be used as
+The larger fractions are quite unreactive and cannot be used as fuel, for this reason, they must be cracked.

 Cracking also produces hydrocarbons with carbon to carbon double bonds (alkene), which are very useful as they are quite reactive.
-These are used by the chemical industries to produces different types of chemicals such as shampoos, pesticides etc.
+These are used by the chemical industries to produce different types of chemicals such as shampoos, pesticides, etc.

 How cracking works?